List of Fairfax County Public Schools middle schools: Henry Wadsworth Longfellow Middle School

-Henry Wadsworth Longfellow Middle School (Region 2, grades 7–8), north of Falls Church, is a public school named after the poet Henry Wadsworth Longfellow.
+Henry Wadsworth Longfellow Middle School (Region 2, grades 7–8), north of Falls Church, is a public school named after the poet Henry Wadsworth Longfellow, located in Region 2.
 The school's mascot is the Lancer.

-It is a two-story building with two gymnasiums, a cafeteria, and a lecture hall.
-It also has a small basement and a two-room "mini mod."
-The school has completed major renovations, including the addition of a new wing.

 Carole Kihm became principal on May 19, 2008 and was named the 2014 Outstanding Middle School Principal of Virginia by the Virginia Association of Secondary School Principals.

 The student body in 2018–2019 had 1848 students and was 27% Asian, 51% White, 12% Hispanic or Latino, 3% Black, and 7% other, with a total student body of 1319 (659 7th graders and 660 8th graders).

 Elementary schools that feed into Longfellow include Chesterbrook, Haycock, Kent Gardens, Franklin Sherman, and Timberlane.
-Additionally, some students come from Lemon Road, Westgate, Spring Hill, Colvin Run, and Churchill Road Elementary schools.
+Some students may come from Lemon Road, Westgate, Spring Hill, Colvin Run, and Churchill Road Elementary schools due to districting.
 Most of Longfellow's students go on to enroll at McLean High School, but some attend Langley High School, Marshall High School, or (with admission) Thomas Jefferson High School for Science and Technology.
-In order to attend Thomas Jefferson, students undergo an application process that begins in students' eighth grade year, as it is a magnet school.
-In past years, Longfellow has been a large contributor to the Thomas Jefferson population.

-Longfellow Middle School offers General Education (standard-level) classes: Science, English, and History—along with more advanced Honors and AA (Advanced Academics) versions of those classes.
-Longfellow also offers Math 7, Math 7 HN, Math 8, Algebra 1 HN, Geometry HN, and Algebra 2 HN.

-Longfellow Middle also provides classes for the mentally disabled, and has an entire after-school club devoted to entertaining these students, "Good Buddies".

-Longfellow Middle also provides electives such as Technology Education (referred to as "Shop" by students), where students learn the basics of using power tools to construct different types of objects; Home Education, where students learn basic home skills like cooking, sewing, and ironing laundry; and Journalism, where students are taught how to create newspaper articles and then publish them in the school's quarterly newspaper, the Longfellow Lead.